-Public service body - means a charity, non-profit organization, municipality, university, public college, school authority, or hospital authority.
+Public service body - means a charity, a non-profit organization, a municipality, a university, a public college, a school authority, or a hospital authority.

 Recipient - of property or a service generally means the person who is liable to pay for the supply of that property or service.
 When no amount is due, it means the person to whom the property is delivered or made available, or to whom the service is rendered.